aws-samples/ec2-classic-resource-finder/v1.0/README.md

 # EC2 Classic Resource Finder

-***EC2 Classic Resource Finder 2.0 is here.
-Read more below.***

 ***EC2-Classic Networking is Retiring*** Find out how to prepare [here ](https://aws.amazon.com/blogs/aws/ec2-classic-is-retiring-heres-how-to-prepare/)

 We launched Amazon VPC on 5-Sep-2009 as an enhancement over EC2-Classic and while we maintained EC2-Classic in its current state for our existing customers, we continuously made improvements, added cutting edge instances, and networking features on Amazon VPC.
 In the spirit of offering the best customer experience, we firmly believe that all our customers should migrate their resources from EC2-Classic to Amazon VPC.
 To help determine what resources may be running in EC2-Classic, this script will help identify resources running in EC2-Classic in an ad-hoc, self-service manner.
 For more information on migrating to VPC, visit our [docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-migrate.html).

-Version 2.0 of this script is now available, named [py-Classic-Resource-Finder.py](py-Classic-Resource-Finder.py).
-This new iteration still loops through all regions where EC2-Classic is supported and determine if EC2-Classic is enabled and what, if any, resources are running or configured to run in EC2-Classic.
-The multi-account-wrapper is now built in and uses command line arguments to run.
-Additionally, use of multiple [AWS Credential profiles](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#shared-credentials-file) is now supported.
-This will output to a set of CSVs in a folder created for each account it is run against.
-The script is now written in Python and uses Boto3.
-It runs using multiprocessing to improve runtimes.
-Please note, because this runs multiple processes simultaneously it may consume more CPU.
-It is suggested not to run this on the same instance, or computer that is running any critical workloads that may become deprived of computational resources while this is running.
-Additionally, this fixes an issue with the version 1 script where AWS ElasticBeanstalk Environments with a space in the name may render a false positive.
-Any errors rendered in the Error CSV should be investigated to determine if the output was still accurate.

-Known issue: If you are running ElasticBeanstalk Environments in the Default VPC by not specifying a VPC, this may produce a false positive.
+This script helps identify all resources provisioned in EC2-Classic across all regions which support EC2-Classic in an account, as well as each of those regions' enablement status for EC2-Classic.
+Depending on the number of resources you are running, and the number of regions you are in, this script may take longer to run in order to describe and evaluate all resources.
+If no resources were found, all CSVs will be empty except Classic_Platform_Status.csv which will show the current status in each region.
+Also, make sure to check the errors.txt for any errors that occurred during running the script.
+It is normal to see some errors related to `Could not connect to the endpoint URL` for DataPipeline in some regions in which the service is not available in.
+Other errors should be investigated to confirm any missing data.

 ## Requirements

-This script is designed to run using Python 3 and requires the [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
-Credentials must be pre-configured using the AWS CLI, or an instance IAM profile, if using Amazon EC2.
-You can read more about how to pre-authenticate [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html)
+This script is designed to run in Bash and requires the [AWS CLI] (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), JQ, and the linux Cut utility.
+The CLI must either be already authenticated either via an IAM role, AWS SSO or an IAM access key with appropriate permissions as outlined below.

+### For Mac

+* To install the AWS CLI, follow the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html)
+* To install JQ, run `brew install jq`

+### For Amazon Linux 2

-* To install the Boto3, follow the instructions [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#installation)
+* To install the AWS CLI, follow the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html).
+(Note: many Amazon Linux 2 AMIs already have CLI installed.
+You can verify it is installed by running `aws --version`)
+* To install JQ, run `yum -y install jq`

 ## Outputs

-Currently, this iterates through all EC2 regions which support EC2-Classic and creates the following CSVs prepended with the date and time in a folder for each account it is run against:
+Currently, this iterates through all EC2 regions and creates the following CSVs:

 | File Name                                              | Description                                                                     | Output                                     |
 | ------------------------------------------------------ | ------------------------------------------------------------------------------- | ------------------------------------------ |